pjnalls/scss-solar-system-art/README.md

 # scss-solar-system-art
-Modular SCSS art of a fantasy shot of the solar system.
+Modular SCSS art of a fantasy shot of the Solar System.